bokele/bootcamp-laravel/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
+Laracasts contains over 2000 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
+Boost your skills by digging into our comprehensive video library.

 ## Bootcamp Laravel

 Welcome to the Laravel [Bootcamp](https://bootcamp.laravel.com/)!
 In this guide we will walk through building a modern Laravel application from scratch.
 To explore the framework, we'll build a microblogging platform called Chirper.